iSOLveIT/protege_owl/_sources/index.rst.txt

 content with values ranging from 200 to 800.
 Try to have about half of your pizzas higher than 400 calories and half less than 400.
-The UI retains the datatype from the previous use so once you define the first caloric content you shouldn’t need to set the datatype again but it is always a good idea to make sure it is correct, in this
+The UI retains the datatype from the previous use so once you define the first caloric content you shouldn't need to set the datatype again but it is always a good idea to make sure it is correct, in this
 case: xsd:integer.